 Examples of AI-driven attacks include:

-- Web scraping bots: Automated programs that mimic human browsing to steal data from websites.
+• Web scraping bots: Automated programs that mimic human browsing to steal data from websites.

-- Phishing emails: AI-enhanced to tailor deceptive messages that mimic legitimate sources, increasing the likelihood of recipients falling victim.
+• Phishing emails: AI-enhanced to tailor deceptive messages that mimic legitimate sources, increasing the likelihood of recipients falling victim.

-- Intelligent hacking tools: Tools that can autonomously find vulnerabilities in software and systems.
+• Intelligent hacking tools: Tools that can autonomously find vulnerabilities in software and systems.

-- Adaptive malware: Programs that change their behavior to avoid detection by security software.
+• Adaptive malware: Programs that change their behavior to avoid detection by security software.

-- Automated attack planning: Systems that can plan and execute multi-stage cyber attacks without human intervention.
+• Automated attack planning: Systems that can plan and execute multi-stage cyber attacks without human intervention.

-How Hackers are Using AI
+How cybercriminals are using AI

 By using AI, hackers can craft phishing emails with remarkable precision, targeting individuals with messages that are highly personalized and convincing.
 This use of AI not only increases the success rate of phishing campaigns but also makes it harder for recipients to distinguish malicious emails from legitimate communications.